kkolodzi/MovieMatch/README.md

 # MovieMatch
-Android application created with GPT
+Android application created with GPT and Github Copilot